aysa2018/Pinnacle_Scrape/Ethics.md

 ## Responsible Data Usage

-- **No Personal Data:** The scraping process does not access or collect any personal or sensitive data.
+- **No Personal Data Collection:** The scraping process is strictly limited to public information and does not access, store, or interact with any personal or sensitive data.
-- **Single Page Load:** To minimize server load and respect Pinnacle's resources, the webpage is scraped only **once per session**.
-This ensures responsible use of web infrastructure and avoids server overloading.
+- **Minimal Server Load:** The script scrapes the webpage **only once per session** to minimize server load and respect Pinnacle's resources.
+This responsible usage helps prevent undue strain on their web infrastructure.

 ## Educational and Fair Use